esa/pagmo/doc/sphinx/documentation/migration.rst

 * 'migration.worst_r_policy': replaces the worst individuals in the island with the best of the incoming migrants.
 In a multi-objective setting, the meaning of *better* is like in 'migration.fair_r_policy' or 'migration.best_s_policy').

+* 'migration.hv_greedy_r_policy': Replaces a the worst individuals in the island with the best of the incoming immigrants.
+  The distinction between individuals is made based on their exclusive contribution to the hypervolume (see `PyGMO.hypervolume` for more details).
+  Both sets are determined iteratively - set of worst islanders is determined by choosing the least contributor among them, and then removing it from the population in order to prevent it from diminishing the contributions of other individuals.
+  Likewise, the set of best immigrants is determined by their exclusive contribution to the hypervolume in an iterative fashion, except this time the greatest contributor is chosen.

+* 'migration.hv_fair_r_policy':
+  The distinction between individuals is made based on their exclusive contribution to the hypervolume (see `PyGMO.hypervolume` for more details).
+  Both sets are determined by computing the contributions to the hypervolume at once, without the removal step (as opposed to the 'migration.hv_greedy_r_policy').

 The replacement policy is set by the 'r_policy' kwarg in the island constructor